kwantam/kwantam.github.com/lhs/Rust_cross_bootstrapping.md

 % Riad Wahby (kwantam)
 % 2014 June 23

+## Update: June 2015 ##

+The advice here should be considered out of date: it applies to a version of Rust's build system from about a year ago.
+I believe things are a bit simpler nowadays, though I haven't gone through this exercise for some time.
+If/when I have a chance, I will update this with newer information.
+Until then, I recommend chatting with the friendly folks in #rust on irc.mozilla.org.

+## Introduction ##

 I have a Nexus7 with a linux chroot environment that I use as a really compact laptop.
 Recently I wanted to play with Rust on the go, but unfortunately there are neither [nightlies](http://www.rust-lang.org/install.html)